Byzantine Greek Summer School 2015

 This course covers nouns and adjectives of the first, second and third declensions; and verbs (including contract verbs) in the present and aorist, indicative and imperative, with infinitives and participles.
 Towards the end of the course we introduce the future and perfect tenses and the subjunctive mood, giving indications of how to recognize their forms.
 Full study of these elements is reserved for the Level-2 course.

 While some students may already be familiar with another highly inflected language, we do not count on such familiarity, but focus on the differences in the ways in which Greek and English “work”.
 We begin with the notion of agreement — agreement between articles, nouns, adjectives and participles, agreement between subjects and verbs.
 We consider prepositions as determiners of case, and show how the use of participles and infinitives allows the construction of complex and elegant sentences with limited use of finite verbs.
 In the early stages of text reading, full vocabulary is provided with each sentence, enabling students to concentrate on analysing the structure of the sentence through observation of the morphology of verbs and nouns etc., so as to establish their syntactical relations.
 Later exercises introduce students to the use of a dictionary.
 For those who do not have their own copy, we have a limited number of copies of the Liddell and Scott Intermediate Greek-English Lexicon which may be borrowed for the duration of the course.
+We also have copies of the paperback reprint for sale.

 Students are taught modern Greek pronunciation, since all the evidence indicates that this is closer to the pronunciation of Greek in the Byzantine period than is the Erasmian pronunciation, in any of its variants, generally used in the teaching of Classical Greek.
 However, students who wish to go on to further study in contexts where Erasmian pronunciation is in use can be introduced to that system towards the end of the course.
 Students get constant practice in reading Greek aloud.
 Having learned modern pronunciation they have a head start if they wish at some stage to learn the modern form of the language.